-Section 23 Modules and completion of the program
+Section 23 Modules and completion of the program; additional modules module catalog, unless individually determined by the examination board (section 16 (4) sentence 1).
+Information on selecting modules and courses in the Master's program can be found in the curriculum and is further explained in the module catalog.

-- (1) In all compulsory modules (required and optional required modules), module examinations pursuant to the types of examination stipulated in sections 19 22 are to be held.
-The program's modules are listed in section 24; the corresponding types of examination can be found in the catalog of modules, unless individually determined by the examination board (section 16 (4) sentence 1).
-Information on electing modules and courses in the Master's program can be found in the curriculum and is further explained in the catalog of modules. - (2) The curriculum and the examination procedures are to be designed in a way that allows for the completion of all examinations to be held according to section 5 (1) until the end of the fourth semester. - (3) The examinee may take examinations in more courses than the ones required to gain the mandatory number of credits (additional courses).
+(1) In all compulsory modules (required and optional required modules), module examinations pursuant to the types of examination stipulated in sections 19 - 22 are to be held.
+The program's modules are listed in section 24; the corresponding types of examination can be found in the

+(2) The curriculum and the examination procedures are to be designed in a way that allows for the completion of all examinations required according to section 5 (1) by the end of the fourth semester.

+(3) The examinee may take examinations in more modules than the ones required to gain the mandatory number of credits (additional modules).
 The results of these additional examinations may be listed on the examination certificate upon request of the examinee.
-However, they are not accounted for in the calculation of the final cumulative grade.
+However, they are not accounted for in the calculation of the final grade.
+If a student completes more optional required modules than required, those modules he/she registered for first are to be accounted for in the calculation of the final grade otherwise at the point of registration.